GunioRobot/pathways/README.markdown

 ### Rails 3

-You can also easily mount Resque on a subpath in your existing Rails 3 app by adding this to your `routes.rb`:
+You can also easily mount Pathways on a subpath in your existing Rails 3 app by adding this to your `routes.rb`:

 ``` ruby
 mount Pathways::Server.new, :at => "/pathways"